-Jenia Gorbanenko is a PhD candidate (ABD) in anthropology at the University College London, specialising in the study of religion and outer space.
-She is a PhD researcher on the ETHNO-ISS team - a project funded by the European Research Council to undertake a multi-sited ethnography of terrestrial communities that shape the life of the International Space Station (ISS).
-Her ongoing doctoral research interrogates the Russian Orthodox Christian perspective on space exploration and their role on the ISS.
-Having worked in commercial and applied anthropology since 2015, Jenia is also a freelance ethnographic consultant/researcher.
+Jenia Gorbanenko is an anthropologist (PhD), specialising in the study of religion and outer space.
+In her doctoral research, carried out as part of the ETHNO-ISS team - a project funded by the European Research Council to undertake a multi-sited ethnography of the International Space Station - she interrogated the Russian Orthodox Christian perspective on space exploration.
+Prior to joining the ETHNO-ISS team, Jenia researched the post-Soviet religious revival in Russia.
+She has co-edited an open access volume Exploring Ethnography of Outer Space: Methods and Perspectives and is currently working on turning her PhD thesis into a book.
+Having worked in commercial and applied anthropology since 2016, Jenia is also a freelance ethnographic consultant and qualitative researcher.

 Forthcoming events